RikkaApps/Riru/template/magisk_module/README.md

 # Riru

-Inject zygote process by replacing libmemtrack, provide the ability for Riru modules to run their code in apps' or system server's process.
+Riru only does one thing, inject into zygote in order to allow modules run their codes in apps or the system server.

-All other Riru modules requires Riru installed to work.
+All other Riru modules requires Riru.

 See [https://github.com/RikkaApps/Riru](https://github.com/RikkaApps/Riru) for more details.